swolemonkey/OceanView-v2/README.md

 ## Acknowledgments

 - Thanks to all contributors who have helped shape this project
 - Built with modern JavaScript/TypeScript tooling and libraries

+## Sprint 4.1 - Gatekeeper Improvements

+Sprint 4.1 added the following features:
+- AccountState model for equity tracking
+- Baseline gatekeeper model
+- Automated model retraining (scheduled and on-demand)
+- Hot-reload capability for models